 Here are 12 great learning games like Kahoot.
-Find a list of free games like Kahoot list at the end, as well!
+We selected each of these Kahoot alternatives for their teacher-friendly designs and functionality, and students love them all.
+Bonus, find a list of totally-free games like Kahoot list at the end, as well.

-Quizziz is another learning game system like Kahoot, but it doesn’t offer as many features as Slides With.
-It’s still perfect for teachers, because it was developed with educators in mind.
+Overall: Quizziz is another learning game system like Kahoot.
+It’s great for teachers, because it was developed with educators in mind.
 In fact, many school districts have adopted its use.
 It is highly accessible through any mobile or internet-connected device, and your students see the questions on their screen whether at home or in person.

 There is a free and a paid version.
 The free version allows for up to 25 students to participate.
 If you have the luxury of smaller class sizes, or if you work in small groups, you can use this tool in your classroom for free.
 It was developed for corporate training, not students, but it will do the job.

 Cons: The biggest downfall to Quizziz is that it really is just good for quizzes and quiz-like learning games.
 Still, there are a ton of pre-built teaching decks for English and Language Arts, Mathematics, Social Studies, and other core subjects.

 Quizlet offers another great feature that you don’t see in the other tools – flashcards.
 You can use their pre-built flashcard study decks, or you can build your own.
 This tool is definitely designed for retrieval practice, which is still the best way to help students recall of important information.